Ngonal/Networking-Lab-Portfolio/Layer 1 - Physical/README.md

 # Layer 1 - Physical

 ## Overview
-The Physical Layer (Layer 1) defines the electrical, optical, and mechanical characteristics of the transmission medium.
-It converts digital frames into signals—electrical voltages, light pulses, or radio frequencies—suitable for propagation across copper cabling, fiber optic strands, or wireless spectrum.
-This layer specifies physical connectors, pinouts, signaling rates, and line coding schemes, while devices such as repeaters and hubs regenerate signals to extend physical reach.
-This section focuses on hardware connectivity, signaling standards, and interface configuration.
+The Physical Layer (Layer 1) defines the electrical, optical, and mechanical characteristics of the media used for data transmission and, where applicable, power delivery.
+It converts digital data into signals —electrical voltages, light pulses, or radio frequencies—suitable for transmission across copper cabling, fiber-optic media, or wireless spectrum.
+This layer specifies connectors, pinouts, signaling rates, and line coding schemes.
+Devices such as repeaters and hubs operate at this layer, regenerating signals to extend transmission distance.
+Overall, the Physical Layer focuses on hardware connectivity, signaling standards, and interface configuration.

 # Labs